bengtj100/stacky-lang/Reference.md

 Atoms are short alphanumeric strings that mostly fill the role of identifiers in other languages.
 However, in Stacky, atoms are values unto their own.
 They can be compared and manipulated by operations.

 An atom always starts with a letter, either upper or lower case.
-Ith then continues with letters, numbers and underscores.
+It then continues with letters, numbers and underscores.
 The valid atoms can be described with the following [regex](https://en.wikipedia.org/wiki/Regular_expression):

 ```
 [a-zA-Z][a-zA-Z0-9_]*